Reading Support

 Reading Workshops

 Workshops are open to all UCR undergraduates.
-Spring 2024 workshops will be hosted "in-person" or online.
+Fall 2024 workshops will be hosted "in-person" or online.
 All in-person workshops will be held at the ARC in Room 156 Skye Hall.
 Email Jay Spencer with any questions.
 NOTE: See list of current workshops on Writing & Reading Support webpage.

-Reading for Meaning
+Reading for Meaning/Close Reading

 This 30-40 minute workshop will focus on reading and responding to texts (ex. essays, articles, books, etc.).
 While reading a text, we might highlight ideas and words that stand out to us.
 When these highlighting marks and underlines begin to lose focus--yet look colorful--we need to be able to annotate the text with questions, phrases and words that help us make connections to the text, topic, author, and/or class situation we are reading it for.
 This workshop will include strategies for annotating (assigned) readings and making relevant connections.